 The Step-by-Step Process of Tornado Formation

 The process of tornado formation is intricate and dynamic.
-It begins with the development of a supercell thunderstorm, which is a long-lived and highly organized storm system.
+It begins with the development of a supercell thunderstorm, which is a long-lived and highly organized storm system critical for a tornado to form.
 Within the supercell, the interaction of air masses and wind patterns creates a rotating updraft, known as a mesocyclone.
 This mesocyclone provides the necessary conditions for the formation of a tornado.

 Factors Influencing Tornado Intensity